exercism/cpp/reference/exercise-concepts/space-age.md

 - return values: the result is returned by the function
 - floating point types: all constants are stored as `double`
 - signed and unsigned integer types: number of seconds is a large integer
+- sizes of integer types: using `std::int64_t` to correctly represent input
 - member declaration qualification: number of seconds does not change after the initialization, member that holds it can be declared `const`
 - member initializer lists: for initialization of member holding number of seconds
 - `noexcept` function specifier: none of the functions in this exercise are throwing
+- type casts: casting from int input to store number of seconds as `double`

 ## Alternative approaches